Product Recommendations and where to use them

 Everyday hundreds, thousands, or perhaps millions of activities take place on your website and in email.
 Each user that lands on your site has a look around.
-They view products, categories, add items to their basket and hopefully they checkout and complete their purchase.
-This is a wealth of behavioural data, both at the individual and site level, that can be used alongside CRM data to give customers relevant product recommendations.
+They view products, categories, add items to their basket, and hopefully they checkout and complete their purchase.
+This wealth of behavioural data, both at the individual and site level, can be used alongside CRM data to give customers relevant product recommendations.

 Bestselling, or trending products, are a brilliant addition to sale emails (don’t forget to add stock rules so you only show bestsellers that are in stock!) and to gifting emails to provide customers with ideas for what to buy!